 Q1.
 In addition to the statement of purpose, is a personal history statement or writing sample required?

 A1.
-The statement of purpose is considered to be the personal history statement and writing sample.
-No additional writing sample is requested.
-You may upload a blank document or your SOP as your personal history statement.
+If you are applying for the Cota-Robles or Graduate Opportunity Fellowship, then yes, a personal statement is required.
+If you are not applying for either of these fellowships, then the statement of purpose is considered to be the personal history statement and writing sample.
+You may upload a blank document as your personal history statement.

 STATEMENT OF PURPOSE

 A1.
 There are no word count or font requirements.
 Typically, applicants upload a PDF of 1 to 1 1/2 pages in length.